 My core values

 I accomplish this by discovering and translating customer needs into technology solutions that generate profits and challenge assumptions through fast, iterative, continuous development.
+In return I expect that my clients provide the active and supportive participation needed from their team to help me translate a shared vision into reality.

-The standard process includes as much in-house or external support for testing all new technology as required to ship incredible products and experiences.
+My standard process includes as much in-house or external support for testing all new technology as required to ship incredible products and experiences.
 A project is never considered done until it’s shipped, in the hands of users, and successfully delivering value.

 A complete list of my areas of domain expertise, partner technology platforms, and other skills is located here.
 I practice a DRY engineering method and style to consistently reduce redundancy and automate and is agile, iterative, and modular overall.